moranje/alfred-workflow-todoist/README.md

 Which guides you through the motions.

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/moranje/alfred-workflow-todoist/issues).
+Contributions, issues and feature requests are welcome!\
+Feel free to check [issues page](https://github.com/moranje/alfred-workflow-todoist/issues).
 You can also take a look at the [contributing guide](https://github.com/moranje/alfred-workflow-todoist/CONTRIBUTING.md).

 ## Show your support